-Vegetable seeds from the Skagit Valley are marketed all over the world.
+Vegetable seeds from the Skagit County are marketed all over the world.
 The need for isolation distances to prevent contamination from cross-pollination keeps the vegetable seed acreage below 5,000 acres in Skagit County.
 Skagit-based seed companies contract some of their acreage with Snohomish, Island, Whatcom, and Clallam county growers.
 To protect these areas. seed companies joined together in the 1940s to designate where the crops would be grown.
 On the first Monday in March and again in June the seed companies meet at WSU NWREC for the annual pinning days that determine which crop will be planted and where.
 It is this spirit of cooperation that keeps the seed industry growing in Skagit County.

-Beet and Spinach seed yields were down significantly in 2015 due to the drought.
+Beet and spinach seed yields were down significantly in 2017 in areas without supplemental irrigation due to the drought.

-Cabbage seed production was reduced by 1/4 due to extreme winter weather conditions in the 2014-2015 growing season.
+There was approximately 15 percent cabbage seed damage due to extreme winter weather conditions in the 2017 growing season.

-There are eight vegetable seed companies in Skagit County: Sakata, D&D, Rijk Zwaan, Schafer, Skagit Seed Services, Syngenta, Universal and Vikima Seeds USA.
+There are nine vegetable seed companies in Skagit County: Sakata, D&D, McDonald, Rijk Zwaan, Schafer, Skagit Seed Services, Syngenta, Universal and Vikima Seeds USA.

-Some turf and forage grasses for seed are also grown in Skagit County, production varies widely depending upon market volatility.
+Some turf and forage grasses for seed are also grown in Skagit County; production varies widely depending upon market volatility.

-Spinach Seed Field- Photo by Don McMoran
+Spinach Seed Field-Photo by Don McMoran